legokidlogan/starfall_scripts/README.md

 - **Do NOT rename the starfall files!** Doing so will break the includes.
 - Some subfolders, such as [lkl/utility_chips_dir/](/lkl/utility_chips_dir) will have their own README for additional info.
     - Said README files will be wrapped in a lua comment block to ensure they don't cause any havoc if you download the entire repo directly.
-- *Most* scripts will put their configs at the top of their respecive SERVER/CLIENT blocks, and will specify the number of config areas it has.
+- Most scripts will put their configs at the top of their respecive SERVER/CLIENT blocks, and will specify the number of config areas the file has.

 ## Best of the Bunch
 Most of this repo is just small libraries, fringe tools, or repurposed projects, but here's the extra-special ones that I'd recommend looking at first: